List of UK top-ten singles in 2011: Multiple entries

 One-hundred and thirty-eight singles charted in the top 10 in 2011, with one-hundred and twenty-six singles reaching their peak this year.

 Fifty-one artists scored multiple entries in the top 10 in 2011.
 Rihanna secured the record for most top 10 hits in 2011 with seven hit singles.
 Her total included the number-one singles "Only Girl (In the World)", What's My Name?" (featuring Drake) and "We Found Love" with Calvin Harris.
 "We Found Love" spent the longest time at number one in 2011, with six weeks on top of the charts.
 David Guetta's five top 10 singles included collaborations with Flo Rida and Nicki Minaj on "Where Them Girls At" and "Sweat" featuring Snoop Dogg.
 Jessie J and JLS both had four top ten singles in 2011.

 Chart debuts

-Fifty-seven artists achieved their first top 10 single in 2011, either as a lead or featured artist.
+Fifty-eight artists achieved their first top 10 single in 2011, either as a lead or featured artist.
 Of these, five went on to record another hit single that year: Avicii, Little Mix, Nero, Skylar Grey and Wiz Khalifa.
 Ed Sheeran, Rizzle Kicks and Wretch 32 all scored two more top 10 singles in 2011.
 Jessie J had three other entries in her breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.